-Dorćol is the oldest part of the city, and at the same time the heart of the city.
-The term Dorcol/Dortjol is defined as the crossroads in old language of Ottoman Empire.
-In the times bygone Dorćol was the multicultural neighborhood where different nationalities as : Turks, Serbs, Jews, Dubrovnians (people from Dubrovnik, Croatia) and Roma people lived.
-Before The World War II many Jewish people lived in Belgrade too.
+Dorćol is an ancient part of Belgrade that stands in the very heart of the city.
+The term Dorcol/Dortjol is defined as the crossroads in the old language of the Ottoman Empire.
+In the times bygone Dorćol was a multicultural neighborhood where different nationalities as Turks, Serbs, Jews, Dubrovnians (people from Dubrovnik, Croatia), and Roma people lived.
+Before World War II many Jewish people were living in Belgrade.
 They came to Serbia in the 16th century from Spain and Western Europe.
 The entire Jewish quarter was destroyed in the bombing of Belgrade on the 6th of April in 1941.
-From 20.000 Jews living in Belgrade, after the holocaust just 2.000 people survived and moved to Western Europe.
-Today, there is just one street in Dorćol named “Jevrejska ulica”( the Jewish street) that is left out of the entire Jewish quarter.
+Of 20.000 Jews living in Belgrade, after the holocaust, just 2.000 people remained in Belgrade.
+Today, there is a street in Dorćol named “Jevrejska ulica”( the Jewish street) as a relict of the entire Jewish quarter.

-In this day and age, the Jewish museum is located in the well known “Kralja Petra” (King Peter) Street, in close proximity of “Jevrejska street”.
-Dorćol consists of two parts- Upper Dorćol and Lower Dorćol.
-However, Lower Dorćol is no longer multicultural neighbourhood like it was in the past, but it’s becoming a very trendy neighborhood of Belgrade due to street art and many hip venues that were opened recently.
-Let’s just say that Lower Dorćol together with the new clubbing district in Cetinjska St. is becoming a new Savamala or how some locals like to call it Dorcolmala.
+In this day and age, the Jewish museum is located on the well-known “Kralja Petra” (King Peter) Street, in close proximity to “Jevrejska street”.
+Dorćol consists of two parts- Upper Dorćol (Gornji Dorcol) and Lower Dorćol (Donji Dorcol).
+However, Lower Dorćol is a no longer multicultural neighborhood like it was in the past, but it’s becoming a very trendy neighborhood of Belgrade due to street art, independent art galleries, cafeterias, and many hip venues that were opened recently.
+Let’s just say that Lower Dorćol together with the bar district in Cetinjska St. has become a hot spot.

-At the end of beautiful “Dositejeva” street there stands a fine dining restaurant Homa.
-The interior of the restaurant is interesting, with red color and light prevailing that has been achieved with the help of more milky white dome shaped lamps.
+At the end of the beautiful “Dositejeva” street, there stands a fine dining restaurant Homa.
+The interior of the restaurant is appealing, with red color and light prevailing that has been achieved with the help of more milky white dome-shaped lamps.
 Black metal tables that contrast with white wooden chairs break the sterile atmosphere of the restaurant.
 Inside, as well as in the garden, there is a large black and white bar framed with concrete.
-Location of the restaurant itself is quite unique.
-Industrial zone is just around the corner, but customers can feel like they are sitting in the oasis of peace and tranquility.
-Specific menu offers the finest fusion cuisine in town.
+The location of the restaurant itself is quite unique.
+The industrial zone is just around the corner, but customers can feel like they are sitting in an oasis of peace and tranquility.
+The specific menu offers the finest fusion cuisine in town.
 Very much loved by our Scandinavian guests.

 Location: Žorža Klemensoa 19, 11000 Belgrade

 On the corner of “Skender Begova” and “Dobračina” street stands the Museum of Science and Technology.
 The main goal of the museum is the protection of the scientific and technological heritage of Serbia.
-Since its foundation, curators of the Museum collected more than 5,000 very cool, old and vintage artifacts from avid collectors such as musical instruments, the very first cameras and the first computers and the first jukebox from way back as if gradually falling into oblivion, which are classified through different collections.
+Since its foundation, curators of the Museum collected more than 5,000 very cool, old, and vintage artifacts from avid collectors such as musical instruments, the very first cameras, the first computers, and the first jukebox from way back as if gradually falling into oblivion, which is classified through different collections.
 Did I mention that Museum stands in the former power station?!!

 Dorcol’s hidden gem, cosseted away at the far end of Dobracina Street right next to Przionica café’ and Sarlo Baker’s.
 Radionica is a multi-purpose place.
 During the day it operates as a bar and restaurant and at night it sort of inadvertently converted into a real club, where people actually get to dance.
-This place can boast of a unique concept and design.
-Music selection is focused on electronic beats.
+The music selection is focused on house music.

 Since Lower Dorcol is basically a brownfield site, many buildings are now being reused having been converted for a new purpose.
 Restaurant and coffee culture seems to be picking up in this part of the city lately, thanks to rather enterprising small-scale sole proprietors.
 The interior of Radionica mirrors the aesthetics of raw and bare concrete walls.
 The old machines-lathe incorporated in the DJ stand and a vertical drill featuring in the toilets are kept there reminiscent of the workshop which used to be there in that very same place before the present owner came to own it.

 Pržionica is a micro-roaster and coffee shop.
 The space where it is located looks like an old workshop or a converted warehouse, giving a special flavor to this cool place in Dorćol.
-The furniture is made of wood & steel.
+The furniture is made of wood and steel.
 Pržionica offers freshly roasted high-quality coffee.
 Their intention is to take care of all the stages of the preparation of coffee, from the raw beans to the perfect cup of espresso.
 Guests can be a part of the whole process as everything is open and accessible.
 The specific method of frying medium roast gives more aroma and a somewhat fuller flavor than the classic dark roast.
-In addition to preparing espresso, they also offer other types of coffee: French press, air press, drip coffee and others.
+In addition to preparing espresso, they also offer other types of coffee: French press, air press, drip coffee, and others.
 All coffee styles can be purchased in the bar.
-More often than not DJs are playing music on Sunday matinee.

-Dorcol Platz appeared as a culture hub blending art, music and dance.
-It works as a regular bar during the day but sometimes hosts events such as workshops, exhibitions, theatre plays, international events and festivals, etc.
+Dorcol Platz appeared as a culture hub blending art, music, and markets.
+It works as a regular bar during the day but sometimes hosts events such as workshops, exhibitions, markets, theatre plays, international events, festivals, etc.

-Marukoshi Japanese restaurant is opened in 2015 in 37 Kapetan Misina Street.
-It’s an authentic Japanese restaurant offering tasty Japanese dishes such as Ramen noodles, salads, udon noodles, donburi, curry dishes and interesting desserts.
+Marukoshi Japanese restaurant is opened in 2015 at 37 Kapetan Misina Street.
+It’s an authentic Japanese restaurant offering tasty Japanese dishes such as Ramen noodles, salads, udon noodles, donburi, curry dishes, and interesting desserts.
 It’s a very comfy place where guests can feel relaxed and they can enjoy Asian specialties in the heart of Belgrade.

-Aviator is a lovely coffee shop in 59a Gundulicev Venac.
-Primarily based on the idea of a daily coffee concept, it focuses on variety of coffee-based beverages.
-You can drop by during the day and work on your lap top and drink 100% pure Nicaragua or a blend, or even a decaf (yes, it exists even in Belgrade).
+Aviator is a lovely coffee shop at 59a Gundulicev Venac.
+Primarily based on the idea of a daily coffee concept, it focuses on a variety of coffee-based beverages.
+You can drop by during the day and work on your laptop and drink 100% pure Nicaragua or a blend, or even a decaf (yes, it exists even in Belgrade).

 Good People Hostel.
-This stylish and cozy place offers private capsule beds in dorms, private and family rooms, perfectly clean bathrooms, green and lovely yard to enjoy a cup of morning coffee under the fig tree, fully equipped kitchen and friendly staff.
-Guests can often attend small vintage and second hand markets, yoga classes or a mini guitar concert in the garden.
+This stylish and cozy place offers private capsule beds in dorms, private and family rooms, perfectly clean bathrooms, a green and lovely yard to enjoy a cup of morning coffee under the fig tree, a fully equipped kitchen, and friendly staff.
+Guests can often attend small vintage and second-hand markets, yoga classes, or a mini guitar concert in the garden.
 The atmosphere is really easygoing and friendly.
 Whether you are a solo traveler or traveling with family or friends this hidden gem can be a perfect choice for your stay in Belgrade!